arsenijesavic/lieandtheftaspractice.art/src/pages/practice/2019-09-10-alter-ego_-ana-vuković.md

 All I want in my and my son’s life is to be healthy and happy and if you believe it, you will be it.

+This audio recording is about my process during the time when I was creating this profile and how I felt and what I thought throughth the process.
+It is only in Serbian.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ozwCOwZmagE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>